VictorW96/STI-Optimization-of-NNs/Readme.md

 ## Abstract <a name="Abstract"></a>

 This work will focus on explaning the different optimization methods of neural networks and evaluating them on example datasets like the boston house price data.
 Furthermore this work will give a detailed explanation of the learning process of Neural Networks especially focusing on the Gradient Descent.
-We will assume some properties about those optimization methods and test those assumptions by evaluating the
+We will assume some properties about those optimization methods and test those assumptions by evaluating the metrics of these neural networks.

 ## Visualization <a name="Evaluation"></a>